Archive for the ‘Teaching’ Category

-Finally, two years ago I made the decision.
+Finally, I made a decision.
 Beginning with the 2008-9 academic year, I banned laptops from all my classes, making sure that students registering had sufficient notice.
 It was not an easy or popular decision to make, and it had a touch of irony because I use a computer for research, writing and communicating with students.
 And I have always appreciated the typing of exams on computers.
 But I felt that, as an educator with teaching goals going well beyond the transmission of legal doctrine, I had no real choice in the matter.

 My law school, Chicago-Kent, and I just wrapped up our 27th annual conference on section 1983 held on April 15-16, 2010.
 This conference lasted two days and featured nationally known scholars and attorneys addressing different aspects of section 1983 litigation.
 Over 160 attorneys from all over the country were in attendance and, thanks to the outstanding speakers and excellent audience questions, the conference was once again a major success.

 The speakers were Dean and Professor Erwin Chemerinsky (immunities and Supreme Court review), Professor Karen Blum (local government liability) Professor Rosalie Levinson (substantive due process), Professor Carolyn Shapiro (ethical issues), attorney John Murphey (nuts and bolts of section 1983 litigation), attorney Gerry Birnberg (police misconduct) and I (section 1983 cause of action and damages and procedural defenses).